-While the polesitter has won only two of the six races held so far in Azerbaijan, 2nd and 8th are the only grid slots yet to record a retirement.
+While the polesitter has won only two of the seven races held so far in Azerbaijan, 2nd and 8th are the only grid slots yet to record a retirement.
 Here’s everything you need to know about the history of each grid slot at the Baku City Circuit!

-THE STATS IN BRIEF
+AZERBAIJAN GRAND PRIX GRID STATS IN BRIEF

-- Polesitter has won twice
+- Polesitter has won only twice

 - Three grid slots have never scored

-- 6th and 14th have retired the most times
+- 3rd, 6th and 14th have retired the most times

 |Grid||Last Win||Last Podium||Last Points||Last DNF||Best Finish|

 Lewis Hamilton is the only driver to have won from second on the grid here, doing so in 2018.
-The other three podium finishes have all been second place finishes – for Valtteri Bottas in 2017, Hamilton in 2019 and Sergio Perez in 2022 and Max Verstappen in 2023.
+All four of the other podium finishes have been second place results – for Valtteri Bottas in 2017, Hamilton in 2019, Sergio Perez in 2022 and Max Verstappen in 2023.

 Hamilton failed to score after locking up at the first corner on the restart of the race in 2021.
 It was the first time the driver starting second has failed to score in Baku.

 Before 2022, the grid slot’s previous best result was second place, recorded by Sebastian Vettel in 2016.
 The grid slot has provided one other podium – a third place for Vettel in 2019 – but the other three races at the circuit have resulted in DNFs for the driver starting third.

 Kimi Raikkonen and Valtteri Bottas were each classified 14th in the final result having started from third in 2017 and 2018 respectively, but neither crossed the finish line.
-Raikkonen was sidelined with an oil leak while Bottas suffered the cruellest luck of all – picking up a puncture just three laps from the finish, while leading the Grand Prix.
+Raikkonen was sidelined with an oil leak while Bottas suffered the cruelest luck of all – picking up a puncture just three laps from the finish, while leading the Grand Prix.

 In 2021, Pierre Gasly became the first driver to finish on the podium at the Baku City Circuit having started from fourth place.

 Fifth was last of the top eight grid slots to secure a podium finish in Azerbaijan.
 George Russell recorded the first podium for this grid slot, finishing third in 2022.
 That’s the only time that the driver starting here has gained positions in the race.

 The driver starting from fifth retired in both 2017 and 2018.
 In both years, that driver was Max Verstappen.
 An oil pressure issue ended his afternoon early in 2017, while a collision with his team-mate in 2018 ended any hopes of finishing the race.

 The other races have all resulted in DNFs.
-Daniil Kvyat retired in 2016, Perez was out in 2017 and Kvyat failed to reach the end of the race again in 2019.
+Daniil Kvyat retired in 2016, Sergio Perez was out in 2017 and Kvyat failed to reach the end of the race again in 2019.